yellowtree/geoip-detect/readme.txt

 = 2.5.7 =
 * ADD: Shortcodes can now optionally specifiy the IP: `[geoip_detect2 property="country.isoCode" ip="(ipv4 or ipv6)"]`
+* ADD: Plugin is now translated into German.

 = 2.5.6 =
 * FIX: Removed noticed concerning open_basedir.

 = 2.5.5 =

-* Clean-up changes to prepare i18n.
+* Clean-up changes to prepare plugin translation.
 * FIX: Only show the "no database installed" admin notice to admins (props @meitar)

 = 2.5.4 =